WQPT-TV: Digital television conversion

 In 1998, the Federal Communications Commission (FCC) mandated that broadcast stations migrate from analog (NTSC) to digital (ATSC) television transmission in United States.

 Since 1993, auctions of former television spectrum to the wireless (cellular) telephone and broadband service companies by the FCC generated $52 billion.
 That revenue was not used to mitigate the digital transition costs for the non-commercial, educational television stations.
-For comparison, Iowa Public Television, which operates a statewide television and telecommunications network with nine high-power digital transmitters and eight translators, spent $47,000,000 to complete the digital television conversion.
-That capital expenditure was financially supported by the State of Iowa, the U.S. Department of Commerce and the Corporation for Public Broadcasting.
-More than 1,000,000 viewers watch IPTV each week.
-Contributing membership to the IPTV Foundation (Friends of Iowa Public TV) consists of approximately 55,000 households.
+For comparison, Iowa Public Television, which operates a statewide television and telecommunications network with nine high-power digital transmitters and eight translators, spent $47 million to complete the digital television conversion.

 In August 2009, WQPT-TV launched an affiliation with MHz Networks' Worldview, which broadcasts international programming, on channel 24.2.
 WQPT is the only public television station serving the state of Iowa to offer this service.
 WQPT is also the second PBS member station in the state of Illinois to offer programming from MHz Worldview; the first being WYCC in Chicago.